granthooks/Carrier/memory-bank/activeContext.md

 * The API layer will be implemented using FastAPI
 * Database storage will use SQLAlchemy with PostgreSQL and vector extensions
 * Discord integration uses discord.py library
+* Instagram integration uses Instagram Graph API
+* FTP server is used for media file uploads before Instagram posting
-* Discord agents run as background processes listening for events
+* Discord and Instagram clients run concurrently as background processes
 * Agents respond when mentioned/tagged in Discord channels
+* Instagram client provides media posting capabilities
-* Discord credentials are loaded from the existing .env file
+* Discord and Instagram credentials are loaded from the existing .env file
 * Agent memory is maintained using the AgentMemory dataclass
 * Runtime hooks implement the 7-step process for message handling